 I suppose there could be as many reasons for rejecting Christ as there are unbelievers.
 Many post-Christians may not even know the real reason themselves.
 We so easily think we’ve done something for one reason, only later to see we weren’t being entirely honest with ourselves.

 It’s true that no one can believe without God’s grace being poured out on them.
-But that doesn’t mean the reverse is true—that unbelievers can’t believe because God somehow deprived them of his grace.
+But that doesn’t mean the reverse is true—that people reject Christianity because God somehow deprived them of his grace.
 Frankly, Bart’s claim that he “was never given the gift of faith” seems to me a case of his blaming God for his own choices.

 Many post-Christians owe their departure to a failure to grasp the range of challenges facing Christians.